SukhatankarSV/Multiplayer-Minesweeper-with-AI-Solver/README.md

 1) Node.js - download it from https://nodejs.org/en/
 2) Install package dependencies in package.json using "npm install"
 3) Deploy on Cloud Platform(e.g Heroku) to launch it as a web-app
+4) It will be running on http://localhost:8080 by default.
+You can edit the port number.

+- Screenshots